 1949 Harley-Davidson Panhead built by: Marcus Ellis - Photo by: David Carlo

-There are many motorcycles that make a good basis for a bobber project.
-When it comes to Harley-Davidsons, the 1940’s 45 cubic inch Flatheads (typically known as 45s or WLs) are period-correct and far less expensive than Big Twin Harley’s of the same era.
+There are many motorcycles that make a good basis with the features for a bobber project.
+When it comes to the best Harley-Davidsons motorcycle to bobber, the 1940’s 45 cubic inch Flatheads (typically known as 45s or WLs) are period-correct and far less expensive than Big Twin Harleys of the same era.

 Sportsters of all year ranges are another good start, with Harley Ironhead Sportsters (1957-1985) and Evolution Sportsters being commonly available, and with many parts available.

-Evolution-engined Sportsters are typically broken into two groups when it comes to parts availability.
+Evolution-engined Sportsters are typically broken into three groups when it comes to parts availability.